cdapio/cdap/cdap-docs/admin-manual/source/index.rst

     - |metrics|_ CDAP collects **metrics about the application’s behavior and performance**.

-    .. |metadata-management| replace:: **Metadata Management:**
-    .. _metadata-management: operations/metadata-management.html

-    - |metadata-management|_ A CDAP capability that automatically captures :ref:`metadata
-      <metadata-lineage>` and lets you see **how data is flowing** into and out of datasets,
-      streams, and stream views.

     .. |preferences| replace:: **Preferences and Runtime Arguments:**
     .. _preferences: operations/preferences.html